-This is far and away from the biggest source of water in the body. this is simply the water we drink.
+This is far from the body’s biggest source of water.
+This is simply the water we drink.

-Most of the food we take in has some water in it, and this of course varies per type of food, but it is a significant portion of our intake.
+Most of the food we take in has some water in it, which varies per type of food, but it is a significant portion of our intake.